blualg/m-ovito/doc/manual/reference/viewports/layers/text_label_layer.rst

 HTML text formatting
 """"""""""""""""""""

-You can include HTML markup elements and Cascading Style Sheet (CSS) attributes in the text to format individual words and characters.
+You can include HTML markup elements and Cascading Style Sheet (CSS) attributes in the text to format individual words or characters.
 OVITO supports a subset of the HTML standard, which is `documented here <https://doc.qt.io/qt-6/richtext-html-subset.html>`__.
-The following table gives a few examples of HTML markup elements:
+The following table gives a few examples of HTML markup elements and the rendered output they produce:

 .. |underlined| raw:: html